CenterForOpenScience/osf.io/website/search_migration/solr_migrations.md

 	*_public
 	*_wiki
 	*_description
-	*_url -- we wont search on url so it is not indexed, but we're keeping it so we cna navigate to the project
+	*_url -- we wont search on url so it is not indexed, but we're keeping it so we can navigate to the project
 	*_tags -- this is a multivalued values, meaning that it can have multiple values. components can have multiple tags, so this field is multivalued